 Royalty-Free - No on-going costs.

 There are no run-time royalty payments or other hidden charges.
-Ship your RTX based products without further fees or recurring costs.
+Ship your RTX5 based products without further fees or recurring costs.

 Flexible Scheduling - Choose the best scheduling for your application.